danilw/danilw.github.io/blog/decompiling_and_optimizing_nvidia_shaders/README.md

 Compiled code of optimized version of shader in Vulkan and OpenGL is different.

-But STL not always bad! (not always the main source of slowdown)
+STL is Always bad! (smaller arrays and less array read/write is always better)
 ----------------------------------------------------------------

+*But STL not always bad! (not always the main source of slowdown)*

 Remember that if you have huge-shader with lots of branches and use arrays --- because in shader everything unrolled you can have thousands of STL as result, but shader will work very fast.